One of These Things First by Steven Gaines

 ‘I saw him fleetingly, no more than a slow camera pan as he passed in and out of frame, but I knew him so intimately from that moment that I can still smell the sun on the nape of his neck.’

-It is a poignant and fairly dark read but with enough humour to offer a change a pace.
+It is a poignant and fairly dark read but with enough humour to offer a change of pace.
 The book has been compared to Girl, Interrupted although Girl was far darker and more intense than this.

 The book is fairly short but the story itself spans much of the author’s life, with the central focus on his fifteen-year-old self, leading up to, and during, his time at a psychiatric clinic.
 His struggle with who he is and how he is perceived is nothing short of heartbreaking.